wiserweb/meteor-up-letsencrypt/README.md

-# Meteor Up X with Let's Encrypt support
+# Meteor Up X with free SSL certificates by Let's Encrypt

-### MupX fork with Let's Encrypt support
+### Let's Encrypt support

-This is Meteor-Up MupX fork, with Let's encrypt support out of the box.
+This is [Meteor-Up mupx](https://github.com/arunoda/meteor-up/tree/mupx) fork, with [Let's encrypt](https://letsencrypt.org) support out of the box.
 It is built on top of [Docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion).

+#### Installation

+    npm install -g mupx-letsencrypt

+#### Configuration
-To take an advantage of Let's encrypt certificates you will need to specify letsEncrypt object inside [mup.json](https://github.com/dtsepelev/meteor-up-letsencrypt/blob/mupx/example/mup.json) file
+To automatically get and renew Let's encrypt certificates for your app you will need to specify letsEncrypt object inside [mup.json](https://github.com/dtsepelev/meteor-up-letsencrypt/blob/mupx/example/mup.json) file

 ```js
 "letsEncrypt": {